Few functions were more deeply impacted by the sudden disruption of COVID-19 than procurement.

 In many ways, it sounds like an obvious approach.
 But the food industry has typically relied on a ‘Just in Time’ (JIT) model for procurement instead.
 This strategy prioritises only sourcing just enough products to keep stocks level, only when they’re needed.
 It’s argued that this style of procurement keeps both storage requirements and waste low, and productivity high.

-But as the pandemic demonstrated, there are also plenty of advantages to opting for a more proactive procurement strategy instead.
+As the pandemic demonstrated, there are plenty of advantages to opting for a more proactive procurement strategy.
 These include mitigation against sudden supply chain shocks, a stronger relationship with suppliers and greater capacity to integrate sustainability.
 Plus, it can help food and drink companies secure lower prices.

 Rarely have prices been a more critical consideration for procurement teams than now.
 According to the UN Food and Agriculture Organisation (FAO), inflationary pressures pushed up food prices by 14.3% globally in 2022.
 And though it’s forecast that prices will stabilise throughout 2022, they remain significantly higher year-on-year.
 These increases span a broad range of categories too, from commodities like olive oil and sugar, to dairy, herbs and processed foods, such as ready meals.